 The Utility/Recurring Maintenance Allowance is paid monthly to defray expenses paid directly to utility companies and expenses incurred from recurring maintenance and minor repairs for the leased residence.
 Expense data gathered from members receiving OHA and paying their own utility bills determines this allowance, set to cover the 80th percentile of reported costs.
 Members with utilities paid by the landlord do not receive this allowance; it is added to the rental allowance.
 Members without dependents and paying their own utilities, are entitled to 75 percent of the rate set for members with dependents.

 Move-In Housing Allowance (MIHA) partially defrays move-in costs associated with occupying privately leased quarters.
-This allowance is composed of four components: MIHA/Miscellaneous, MIHA/Rent, MIHA/Security, and MIHA/Infectious Disease.
+This allowance is composed of five components: MIHA/Miscellaneous, MIHA/Rent, MIHA/Security, MIHA/Infectious Disease, and MIHA/Safety.

 - MIHA/Miscellaneous is an up-front, lump sum payment that reflects average expenditures to make dwellings habitable (e.g. transformers, supplemental heating equipment, wardrobes, electricity connection).
 Members with and without dependents receive the full allowance with their first OHA rental payment.
 This allowance does not cover any moving-out costs.